fcoury/oxproc/README.md

 ## Features

 -   Supports configuration via `proc.toml` (preferred) or a standard `Procfile`.
--   Runs processes in the background by default, logging `stdout` and `stderr` to separate files.
+-   Streams all process logs to the console with prefixes by default (foreground/dev mode).
--   Provides a `--follow` mode to stream all process logs to the console with prefixes.
+-   Daemon mode via `start` subcommand, writing `stdout` and `stderr` to per‑process files.
 -   Gracefully shuts down all child processes on `Ctrl+C`.

 ## Installation